 Organic Social Marketing or Paid Social Advertising?

-In the social ecosystem, there has been a roaring debate going on for a long time over the use of Paid Advertising vs. Organic Marketing, and which one provides better value for a brand’s social marketing strategies.
+In the social ecosystem, there has been a roaring debate going on for a very long time over the use of Paid Advertising vs. Organic Marketing, and which one provides better value for a brand’s social marketing strategies.

-Contender #1: Organic Social Marketing
+Contender #1: Organic Social Media Marketing

 To play and win the game, you must know the rules of the game.
 So, let’s understand how social algorithms work to get maximum organic social traffic to your website.